Find Affordable College Courses

 $27,576 Average Tuition & Fees

-University of Idaho came in at #6 in this year’s edition of the Best Value Animal Science Schools in the Rocky Mountains Region ranking.
+With a ranking of #6, University of Idaho did quite well on this year’s best value schools for animal science students.
 Located in the distant town of Moscow, U of I is a public college with a large student population.

-The average tuition and fees for an out-of-state undergraduate student at U of I are $27,576 a year.
+Out-of-state tuition fees for undergraduate students at U of I are $27,576 per year.
 The average amount in student loans that animal science majors at U of I take out is $26,250.

 Best Animal Science Colleges by State

-Explore the best animal science schools for a specific state in the Rocky Mountains region.
+Explore the best animal science colleges for a specific state in the Rocky Mountains region.

 State Degrees Awarded